 Students who qualify as National Merit Semifinalists are notified during September of their senior year, about one year after taking the PSAT/NMSQT.
 National Merit Semifinalists are highly sought college recruits.
 In addition to National Merit Scholarships, many colleges and universities offer their own significant scholarships that can amount to thousands of dollars each year, half-tuition, etc.

-Sophomores may also take the PSAT test at Minnetonka High School on October 16 (hours 1-3, excused absence) as a practice test before junior year.
+Sophomore registration is now closed.
+The PSAT test for 10th graders at Minnetonka High School will take place on Wednesday, April 21, 2021 as a practice test before junior year.
 (The PSAT test taken during sophomore year is NOT considered for entry in the National Merit Scholarship Competition.)

 WIDA is a federally mandated test to monitor students' progress in acquiring academic English language proficiency.